Implementing Web Push Opt-Out & Preference Centers

 // Already unsubscribed; ensure backend state matches

-await syncPreferenceState('opted_out', csrfToken);
+await syncPreferenceState('opted_out', csrfToken, null);

 return;